YuliaLeo/Lingualearn/README.md

 ## Features of the WEB-page

-1. Quiz for learning new words

-- Flipping cards for learning words
-- Flipping cards for learning synonyms
-- Results of the quiz

-2. Crossword for learning new words
+Crossword for learning new words

 ## Project setup